zarino/netballs/dmx-receiver-arduino/README.md

 We have a cheap Arduino Uno clone, and a [Conceptinetics CTC-DRA-10-R2 DMX shield](https://www.tindie.com/products/Conceptinetics/dmx-shield-for-arduino-rdm-capable/).

-The aim is to have the Uno read incoming DMX commands, on a configurable range of channels, and then send those commands to a connected Raspberry Pi, most likely via a [YF08E voltage translator](http://www.datasheetcafe.com/yf08e-pdf-datasheet-30695/) and an [I2C connection](https://oscarliang.com/raspberry-pi-arduino-connected-i2c/), since Arduino can’t send serial comms over USB when the shield is attached.
+The aim is to have the Uno read incoming DMX commands, on a configurable range of channels, and then send those commands to a connected Raspberry Pi, via SoftwareSerial, since the Arduino can’t send serial comms over USB when the DMX shield is attached.

-Not sure yet whether the Arduino should be the I2C master (sending the latest DMX data to the Pi), or whether the Pi should be the master (sending _requests_ for the latest data to the Arduino).
-Will investigate.
+We’ll use a [YF08E voltage translator](http://www.datasheetcafe.com/yf08e-pdf-datasheet-30695/) to protect the Raspberry Pi’s 3.3V GPIO from the Arduino’s 5V output.

-## How to run this code
+## How to set up the Arduino

 You need to install the Conceptinetics DMX Library onto your computer before you can compile the code.